kleinbottle/swanlotus/content/blogs/from-calculus-to-analysis/from-calculus-to-analysis.md

 The Greeks circumvented this by limiting the irrational numbers to geometric contexts.
 The ratio of the circumference of a unit circle to its diameter is $\pi$.
 The diagonal of a unit square is $\sqrt{2}$.
 "Let them live geometrically as _lengths_, but let us remain silent about their existence elsewhere."
 It was a dichotomy between _counting_ and _measurement_ or between the _discrete_ and the _continuous_.

 Even today, the sets for the _natural numbers_, the _integers_, the _rational numbers_ all have their own symbols---$\mathbb{N}$, $\mathbb{Z}$, $\mathbb{Q}$, respectively, but not the irrational numbers.
-That should be clue enough to indicate that the irrationals were more than a handful for mathematicians to contend with, especially if they were doubts about where they rightfully belonged.
+That should be clue enough to indicate that the irrationals were more than a handful for mathematicians to contend with, especially if there were doubts about where they rightfully belonged.

 The rational numbers, when expressed as decimals, either have a _finite_ decimal representation, like $\frac{1}{2} = 0.5$^[To muddy matters even more, $\frac{1}{2} = 0.4999\dots$ is an equally a valid representation!], or an _infinitely recurring_ decimal representation like $\frac{1}{3} = 0.333\dots$.